-You can give a name by your own choice instead of "techofide".
+You can give a name of your own choice instead of "techofide".
 Now let's create the hosts' file to add the host.

 Step 25: Now we will add these lines inside our “hosts” file.

-Give the hostname which you have previously chosen instead of "techofide". (rest of content will be same)
+Give the hostname which you have previously chosen instead of "techofide". (rest of the content will be the same)

 Now save the file by using the Shortcut key "Ctrl +o" and exit from that with "Ctrl +x".